iWinston/typeorm-plus/docs/using-cli.md

 ## Revert migrations

-To revert the last executed migration use the following command:
+To revert the most recently executed migration use the following command:

 ```
-typeorm migrations:revert
+typeorm migration:revert
 ```

 This command will undo only the last executed migration.